cliqz-oss/policy-templates/README.md

 }
 ```
 ### OfferToSaveLogins
 This policy sets the signon.rememberSignons preference.
-It determines whether or not Firefox offers to save passwords.
+It determines whether or not Cliqz offers to save passwords.
 It can either be enabled or disabled.
 ```
 {
   "policies": {